-Any Accredited, non-national museum can apply to the Recognition Scheme for recognition of a collection.
-You must be able to provide evidence to show that the collection you care for is nationally significant.
+Any Accredited, non-national museum can apply to the Recognition Scheme You must be able to provide evidence that shows the collection you care for is nationally significant.

-It is the collection as a whole that will be assessed for its importance, rather than individual objects.
-The building in which your collection is housed may be significant in its own right, but our focus is very much on the collection itself.
+It’s the collection as a whole that will be assessed for its importance, rather than individual objects.

 You must maintain your Accreditation status throughout the application process and, if successful, on an ongoing basis.